STUDENT SERVICES

 All students entering this program must be referred by Student Services at

-Red Deer Public School District No. 104
+Red Deer Public School District No. 104 (main office)

-main office at 4747 – 53 Street.
+4747 – 53 Street.

 Phone 403-342-3715

-This program is intended for students identified with mild-moderate cognitive delays, and focuses on academics, employment, and social skills.
+This program is intended for students identified with mild-moderate cognitive delays and focuses on academics, employment, and social skills.
 Upon successful completion of

 grade 12, Foundations students are awarded a Certificate of School Completion at the graduation ceremonies.